Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"The sinking of the Indianapolis".</h2 head><h3 quote align='center'>"The USS Indianapolis was sunk this day in 1945 by a Japanese submarine shortly after delivering the internal components of the atomic bombs that were later dropped on Hiroshima and Nagasaki.
-Some 900 men died, many of whom succumbed to shark attacks, dehydration, and salt poisoning as they awaited rescue.
-Sort fact from fiction in our quiz about World War II".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"Lunar Roving Vehicle first used on the Moon".</h2 head><h3 quote align='center'>"On this day in 1971, Apollo 15 astronauts James B. Irwin and David Scott first used the four-wheeled battery-powered Lunar Roving Vehicle to extensively explore the Moon's surface, in particular the Hadley-Apennine site.
+Sort fact from fiction in our quiz about visiting the Moon".</h3 quote></h3 OTD